dereuromark/cakephp-shim/docs/Controller/Referer.md

 ```

 For most of your (internal) redirecting, nothing changes.
-For any external or subdomain referring, check what has to be manually whitelisted, and do so carefully.1
+For any external or subdomain referring, check what has to be manually whitelisted, and do so carefully.